nvpro-samples/vk_lod_clusters/README.md

 The cmake setup will download the `Stanford Bunny` glTF 2.0 model that serves as default scene.

-It will also look for [`nvpro_core`](https://github.com/nvpro-samples/nvpro_core) either as subdirectory of the current project directory, or up to two levels above.
+It will also look for [`nvpro_core2`](https://github.com/nvpro-samples/nvpro_core2) either as subdirectory of the current project directory, or up to two levels above.
 If it is not found, it will automatically download the git repo into `/build/_deps`.
-Note, that the repository of `nvpro_core` needs to be updated manually in case the sample is updated manually, as version mismatches could occur over time.
+Note, that the repository of `nvpro_core2` needs to be updated manually in case the sample is updated manually, as version mismatches could occur over time.

 The Vulkan validation layers may interfere with extensions it doesn't know about, therefore it is currently disabled in debug builds.
 This will be changed with future Vulkan SDKs.